stanford-rc/bookstack/README.md

 The command `docker volume inspect VOLUME_NAME` command gives you, among other things, the path to volume files.  *Don't mess with these files while its container is running!*

+# Upgrading the containers

+Remember, before upgrading anything, be sure to have a backup of everything!

+## MariaDB

+Upgrading the MariaDB container involves shutting down the Docker Compose stack, updating the `docker-compose.yaml` file, and bringing up _just_ the database.
+You then run the upgrade command, and bring up the Bookstack application.

+To stop the stack, run `docker-compose down`, which will shut down everything, but leave the volumes intact.
+It's then safe to update to the newer `docker-compose.yaml` file.

+Next, run `docker-compose up --no-start`.
+That creates everything, but does not start any services.
+This will download the new MariaDB container image, but not start anything.

+Next, run `docker-compose start db`.
+That will start just the MariaDB server.
+Run `docker logs -f bookstack-db` to see logs from DB server start.
+Once you see the message "mariadbd: ready for connection.", it is safe to continue.

+The last part of the upgrade is to run `mariadb-upgrade` within the container.
+To do so, run `docker exec bookstack-db mariadb-upgrade --password=$(cat /run/bookstack/db-root)`.
+The tool will either finish the upgrade, or will report no upgrade is needed.
+In particular, minor upgrades might not need any table upgrades.

+Finally, run `docker-compose up -d` to bring up the rest of the stack (the Bookstack server)!